hdfiresky/Tutorials/backend_setup_guide.md

 ## Step 3: Create `requirements.txt`

 This file lists the Python dependencies for the project.
-Note the addition of `cloudscraper` and `beautifulsoup4` for the custom search functionality.
+Note the addition of `playwright` for the robust, browser-based search functionality.

 ```txt
 # backend/requirements.txt